Kevin Moffett's PERMANENT VISITORS

 Moffett has the rare ability to render the everyday as urgent and infinitely nuanced; his motion is impossibly sensual, his language didactically poetic.
 He makes the old new, and in such a way he is quintessentially modern, a constant investigator and reshaper of boundaries.
 Each detail and choice is a personal shrine of circumstance, a scene working to crystallize emotion.
 He captures the dregs of boredom, loneliness, mania, and grief, abstracting them from their darkness, releasing their brilliance with manipulations of alignment, mood, and time.
 He reveals the threatening to be beautiful and necessary, and suggestively illuminates the repressed.
 In other words, like the candles in his "Tatooism," the light of Moffett's stories "cast roving shadows on the walls: excited arms (and) retreating animals."

-Kevin Moffett's "Newcomer"--the final episode in Permanent Visitors--is featured in the KGB Fiction Section.
-Additionally, a podcast of Moffett's recent reading at the Sunday Night Fiction Series can be found in the KGB LIVE blog.
+An excerpt from Kevin Moffett's "Newcomer"--the final episode in Permanent Visitors--is featured in the KGB Fiction Section.